Johan Heyns: Assassination

-On Saturday evening, 5 November 1994, Heyns was playing cards with his wife and three grandchildren (then aged 2, 8 and 11) at his home in Pretoria when he was shot by an unidentified attacker using a .303 caliber rifle delivered a single gunshot through a window.
-The bullet entered at the back of his neck and left near his eye, leaving a wound as big as a man's fist.
+On Saturday evening, 5 November 1994, Heyns was playing cards with his wife and three grandchildren (then aged 2, 8 and 11) at his home in Pretoria when he was shot and killed by an unidentified attacker.
+The attacker used a .303 calibre rifle which delivered a single gunshot through a window.
+The bullet entered at the back of Heyns's neck and left near his eye, leaving a wound as big as a man's fist.
 Heyns died instantly.
 He was 66 years old.

 Although the police would not speculate on a motive, many were convinced that Heyns was killed by white extremists.
-Shortly after his assassination, a secretary of Die Burger, an Afrikaans newspaper, received threats that three Afrikaans-speaking cabinet members would be next.
+Shortly after his assassination, a secretary who worked at Die Burger, an Afrikaans newspaper, received threats that three Afrikaans-speaking cabinet members would be next.
 The caller told the secretary that he had already lost everything as a result of affirmative action: "We belong… I belong to no organization.
 And this will not be the last one."
 Subsequent threats followed, indicating that Mandela was also a target.